pras-harness/developer-hub/docs/continuous-delivery/verify/continuous-verification-faqs.md

 [View data retention policy](https://developer.harness.io/docs/platform/references/data-retention/)
 - Audit trail data is retained for up to 2 years.
 [Learn more about audit trails](https://developer.harness.io/docs/platform/governance/audit-trail/)

+### Will variable expressions work in a regular Monitored Service health source, or only in a Monitored Service template?
+Variable expressions will only work with Template Monitored Services.
+They are not supported in regular (non-templatized) Monitored Services.

+### What is the Learning Engine Task shown under Execution Logs for the Verify step?
+The Learning Engine Task is a machine learning-based analysis task that processes the collected telemetry and metrics data during the verification phase.